Experienced Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 Fault Divorce Filing

-If there is no mutual consent mutual consent that the marriage is irretrievably broken, the court may determine that the marriage is irretrievably broken.
+If there is no mutual consent that the marriage is irretrievably broken, the court may determine that the marriage is irretrievably broken.
 This can occur if the plaintiff and defendant have not lived together for two years.
 To prevail, the plaintiff must prove the defendant’s behavior led to the divorce.
 Grounds for a fault divorce include:

 - abandonment for at least a year without cause;